Corsicana Daily Sun

 Preceding her in death were her parents, John Thomas Martin Sr. and Gracie Lee Martin Hollingsworth, as well as her brother, John Thomas Martin Jr.

-She leaves to cherish her memory, her daughter and son-in-law, Joni Gail and John Wood of Longview; her son, Dave Price of Longview; grandchildren, Audra and Lyle Myers of The Colony and Cody Stillwell of Longview; two great-grandchildren, Kennedy and Christian Myers of The Colony.
+She leaves to cherish her memory, her daughter and son-in-law, Joni Gail and John Wood of Longview; her son, Dave Price of Longview; grandchildren, Audra and Lyle Myers of The Colony and Cody Stillwell of Longview; and two great-grandchildren, Kennedy and Christian Myers of The Colony.
 Other survivors include the father of her children, David Price of Highland Village; one sister, Polly Martin Thomas of Retreat, one sister-in-law, Carly Martin of Shreveport, La., and a very special friend, Willie Ward of Gladewater.
 Nieces, nephews, relatives and friends also remain to remember her.

 We, as a family, express our thanks to all who made Mary's life more complete in any way.
 We are grateful for your friendship and pray God bless you everyone.